1857 Wallachian parliamentary election: Forging alliances

 Beyond Concordia and Timpul, the unionist campaign also relied on direct tactics, including oratory: voter interest was exceptionally high, with as many as 700 attendees at campaign meeting in Bucharest in March (almost half of the entire electoral basin).
 Majority groups rejected the radical platform advanced by the Ghicas, leading Bosianu to withdraw from the National Party.
 Before March 3 (New Style: March 15), he was talked into rejoining and awarded with a seat on the Unified Committees, alongside Costaforu.
-The party as a whole, co-chaired by C. A. Crețulescu and banker Lazăr (Lazaros) Kalenderoglu, issued a program demanding union under a foreign dynasty, with autonomy, perpetual neutrality, extended suffrage, and representative government.
+The party as a whole, co-chaired by C. A. Kretzulescu and banker Lazăr (Lazaros) Kalenderoglu, issued a program demanding union under a foreign dynasty, with autonomy, perpetual neutrality, extended suffrage, and representative government.
 The extended agenda proposed equality before the law, a codified right to property, freedom of contract and the suspension of corvées.

-From April, coordination between the two branches of the National Party was enhanced by the arrival to Bucharest of a Moldavian delegation comprising, among others, Kogălniceanu, Vasile Alecsandri, and Dimitrie Rallet.
+From April, coordination between the two branches of the National Party was enhanced by the arrival to Bucharest of a Moldavian delegation comprising, among others, Kogălniceanu, Vasile Alecsandri, and Dimitrie Ralet.
 The established platform was communicated to the local party branches of Wallachia, which also organized in the open.
-While heading the National Party as a whole, C. A. Crețulescu also organized the Brăila County section.
+While heading the National Party as a whole, C. A. Kretzulescu also organized the Brăila County section.
 At Vlașca, Serrurie held a chair on the regional Committee, alongside State Ariton and Ioniță Gurki.
 Aricescu emerged as the radical unionist leader in Muscel County, where he and Nicolae Rucăreanu staged political plays which propagated the nationalist slogans.
 The Bucharest trend was also witnessed in Prahova, were, as historian Silvia Marton notes, "liberals and unionists feverishly organized themselves".
 Before May, Costaforu had traveled around Wallachia, spreading his philosophy among the various clubs.
 This activity was observed and criticized by the Russian consul, Konstantin Basily, who argued that calls for a "social revolution" would compromise any "political reform" that was expected of the union.